yugabyte/yugabyte-db/docs/content/v1.1/develop/tools/tableplus.md

 ## Explore with TablePlus

-Now you have connected to all the Yugabyte DB APIs and can start exploring them by simply double-clicking on the connection name.
+Now you have connected to all the YugabyteDB APIs and can start exploring them by simply double-clicking on the connection name.

 ![YB ALL](/images/develop/tools/tableplus/yb-all-connection.png)